 A successful cyberattack could easily bring your firm’s operations to a costly halt.
-In fact, a 2015 ABA study reports that even while firms are investing more money in security, both the number of security incidents and the associated downtime costs are rising steadily over time.
+In fact, an ABA study reports that even while firms are investing more money in security, both the number of security incidents and the associated downtime costs are rising steadily over time.

 Unfortunately 25% of businesses will never recover after a major disaster.
 What’s necessary to keep your company operational?
 We’ll explore the basic elements of business continuity, why and how to test your recovery plan, and how much recovery will cost in our free eBook.

 When your systems get hacked, you could lose files, be exposed to legal risks, suffer embarrassment, and worse.
 Where do your current security measures fall on a scale from “Good” to “Dangerous”?
 Our self-assessment will help give you a good idea.